 Students who already hold academic degrees may earn second degrees in a different curriculum at a community college.
 Such students are treated as transfer students with respect to the minimum number of credits they must take for the second degree.
-Students who wish to earn a second degree from Middlesex Community College will be required to: (1) complete a minimum of 15 credits (25 percent of the minimum requirements for the second degree) beyond the number required for the initial degree and (2) fulfill all second degree requirements.
+Students who wish to earn a second degree from MxCC will be required to:

+- Complete a minimum of 15 credits (25 percent of the minimum requirements for the second degree) beyond the number required for the initial degree - Fulfill all second degree requirements